reisdev/conure-api/README.md

 # conure-api
-Content Management System API using Koa, GraphQL and Sequelize
+Content Management System API using Node+Typescript.
+Based on Koa, GraphQL and Sequelize.